 <td>elements with different styling will make tables less accessible if not inaccessible.
 It is also helpful to differentiate

-Zebra tables: Styling even and odd rows in a different way can be helpful to people who have reading difficulties or who use screen magnification to enlarge text.
+Zebra tables: Styling even and odd rows in a different way can be helpful to people who have reading difficulties or who enlarge text.
 It acts as a visual guide.
-Highlighting the cell (and row/column) on mouseover and keyboard focus to help people to see where they are also helps.
+Highlighting the cell (and row/column) on mouseover and keyboard focus to support people to see where they are.
 Make sure that the contrast ratio between the text and background is good for both headers and data cells.
 Here is how to check the contrast ratio.

-Flexibility: Due to the layout model of tables, they sometimes don’t fit on small screens small or are too wide if the user is using zoom.
-In such circumstances it’s important that the table isn’t cut off (for example by using
+Flexibility: Due to the layout model of tables, they sometimes don’t fit on small screens small or are too wide if the user is zooming in.
+In such circumstances, it’s important that the table isn’t cut off (for example by using

 overflow: hiddenin CSS).
 In these tutorials

-overflow: scrollis applied to an element wrapping the table so users can scroll through the table horizontally but there are many more options to display table in such circumstances.
+overflow: scrollis applied to an element wrapping the table so users can scroll through the table horizontally but there are much more options to display table in such circumstances.